athenianco/athenian-api/DEPLOYMENT.md

 Besides, the state implicitly depends on the cache (`--memcached`) and the precomputed objects (`--precomputed-db`).
 So running a sparkling clean and fresh API server requires:

-- Wiping the state DB and the precomputed objects DB.
+- Wiping the state DB, the precomputed objects DB, and the persistentdata DB.
 - Re-launching memcached.